jacobpretorius/Opti.SaaS.Astro.Demo/README.md

 [https://opti-saas-astro-static-demo.vercel.app](https://opti-saas-astro-static-demo.vercel.app)

+See the `/src/static-site/cms-data/` folder for an export you can import to your headless CMS with sample content and models.

-Stared with the Astro blog template
+Stared with the Astro blog template.

+---

 ```sh
 npm create astro@latest -- --template blog